 With their exceptional quality and features, we consider these mics to be the best drum overhead mics under $500.

-The AKG condenser may only be a sole mic, but it has quite a few desirable features.
+The AKG condenser mic may only be a sole drum mic, but it has quite a few desirable features.
 With the simple flick of a switch, you can go from cardioid to hypercardioid for a recording or performance scenario.

-Whether in the studio or on stage, the mic should slot right into any mic stand for positioning over your drums.
+Whether in the studio or on stage, this drum mic should slot right into any mic stand for positioning over your drums.
 Both standard and boost adapters are included with purchase, so play away, and don’t worry about the whoosh of your drumsticks, as there’s an included windscreen to keep that at bay.

 You can jam at your actual level or make people think you’re even quieter than you are when recording.
 This is thanks to a -10dB gain switch, which helps you keep your sound subtle when it needs to be.

 We particularly like that the frequency matches that of most drums and that it picks up frequencies right up to the highest frequency humans can hear.
 Some of us can’t hear the high highs and low lows, which is where such a mic can really shine for optimal recording.

 Also included is a transport bag so that you can go from place to place to record and jam.

 The first and only dynamic drum mic on your list, the GLS mic is perfect for tight budgets.
 Dynamic mics aren’t the best for studio use, making them cheaper than their cardioid counterparts.
 Even so, there are many benefits of this mic for drum use.

 The microphone features a unidirectional pattern.
 Looking at the mic, you’ll see it has a smaller area for sound to enter into than the condenser microphones.
 This means it requires a more focused sound when in use—you’ll definitely need more than one to record your whole drum kit.